 Specifying input data and parameters – Once the above GUI is displayed.
 User can specify data sources and model parameters.

 FMLA File – File path to the FMLA dataset.
-Current default is to use the FMLA 2012 data located at ./data/fmla_2012/
+Current default is to use the FMLA 2018 data located at ./data/fmla_2018/

+FMLA Wave – Wave year of the FMLA dataset.
+User should specify either 2012 or 2018, and verify that the wave year is consistent with the file path specified in FMLA File.

 ACS Directory – Directory of ACS datasets.
-Current default is ./data/acs which contains 4 subdirectories: household_files, person_files, pow_household_files, and pow_person_files.
-The former 2 subdirectories contain ACS state PUMS datasets that will be used if user choose to uncheck State of Work under the Program tab.
+Current default is ./data/acs/ which contains 3 subdirectories 2016, 2017, and 2018, representing 3 different 5-year ACS PUMS: ACS 2012-2016, ACS 2013-2017, and ACS 2014-2018.
+Within each year subdirectory, there are 4 subdirectories: household_files, person_files, pow_household_files, and pow_person_files.
+The former 2 subdirectories contain ACS state PUMS datasets that will be used if user choose to uncheck State of Work.
 The latter 2 subdirectories contain ACS state PUMS datasets that will be used if State of Work is checked.

 Output Directory – Directory where output files will be stored upon completion of simulation.